opiter09/Fossil-Fighters-Randomizer/README.md

 This is a digsite and starter randomizer for FF1.

 Features:
+- This mod uses event-editing shenanigans to make it so you cannot go to the Trial Dig Site, and you can go to Greenhorn right away.
+As a result of this, however, if you try to back out of the digsite selection menu during Chapter 1, the game will freeze
 - You can only dig up the main 100
 - Vivos are matched 1-to-1, so nothing is impossible to get
 - Your starter cannot be Spinax or water-type, nor in "broken" (see below)